j-r-dial/Outages-Project/README.md

   frameborder="0"
 ></iframe>

-**Interpretation** Based on the p-value of 0.67 we would fail to reject the null hypothesis.
+**Interpretation** Based on the p-value of 0.6836 we would fail to reject the null hypothesis.
 Therefore, there is not sufficient evidence to conclude that the missingness in demand loss can be explained by the duration of the outage.
-Thus, since missingness in demand loss is not dependent on duration the missingness is MCAR not MAR.
+Thus, since missingness in demand loss is not dependent on duration, the missingness is MCAR not MAR.

-2. Our second hypothesis test used the DEMAND.LOSS and CAUSE.CATEGORY columns.
-Similiary, our hypotheses were as follows:
+**Our permutation hypothesis test used the DEMAND.LOSS and CAUSE.CATEGORY columns.
+Similiary, our hypotheses were as follows:**

 **Null Hypothesis:** Missingness of DEMAND.LOSS.MW is independent of CAUSE.CATEGORY.